 There are three bedrooms, one double and two twins.
 It has wonderful views over the bay and lovely walks.
 A car is necessary to get there and provide access to shops but the the small village of Lecanvey, which includes the landmark traditional pub, Staunton's, is around 200 metres away.
 The house is located on the foot of Ireland's most famous mountain, Croagh Patrick, eight miles outside the picturesque town of Westport, Co Mayo.

 It overlooks beautiful Clew Bay and is within a short walk (300 metres) of the sea and a small harbour.
 It is at the midway point on the road between Westport and Louisburgh and provides easy access (by car) to some of Ireland's most wonderful scenery and beaches.
 It is a perfect base for walking, cycling or hiking holidays while golf, surfing, sailing and other water sports are all available locally.
-Westport, voted the best place to live in Ireland last year by readers of the Irish Times, boasts many restaurants and bars with many of the latter featuring live traditional music.
+Westport, voted the best place to live in Ireland in 2014 by readers of the Irish Times, boasts many restaurants and bars with many of the latter featuring live traditional music.
 Westport House operates a family park with many facilities for children while horse riding and many other activities are also available at multiple locations.
-Climbing Croagh Patrick, is hugely popular with visitors as is exploring up and down Ireland's wonderful west coast towards Sligo in the north and Galway's Connemara further south.
+Climbing Croagh Patrick, is hugely popular with visitors as is exploring up and down Ireland's wonderful west coast towards Sligo in the north and Galway's Connemara to the south.
 Along the way, towards the latter you can take in the towns where the films, the Field and Quiet Man were shot.

 |Size||Sleeps up to 6, 3 bedrooms|